leegee/cue-svelete/README.md

 # `cue-svelte`

-Personal project: a first try at Svelte, setting and playing cue markers.
+Personal project, work in progress: a first try at Svelte, setting and playing cue markers.

 1. Enter a YoUTube URL
 1. Optionally upload an SRT subtitle file